-315. Measurement and Evaluation in Physical Education

-Required of all Physical Education Minor students.
+315. Measurement and Evaluation in Physical Education.
+I Three hours Required of all Physical Education Minor students.
 A study of the evaluation techniques available in physical education.
 Emphasis on tests of physical fitness, body mechanics, growth, motor ability, sport skills, and knowledge of health practices and sport activities.
 Consideration is given to the organization of evaluation programs and the use of such programs.
-The course gives opportunity for practical experience in administering tests. (prerequisite Physical Education 203.)
+The course gives opportunity for practical experience in administering tests.

-322. Individual Sports for Women
+322. Individual Sports for Women.
+II